-You should take the SAT at least once during your junior year of high school.
-Most students take the SAT once or twice their junior year and once in the fall of their senior year.
+When should I take the ACT or SAT?
+You should take the ACT and/or SAT at least once during your junior year of high school.
+Most students take their choice of test two or three times their junior year and try to have all testing done by August of their senior year.

-When should I prepare for the SAT?
+When should I prepare for the ACT or SAT?

 Any time after your sophomore year of high school.
 It is best to prepare right before you take the test because the material will be fresh and your test taking skills will be at their peak.

 For spring 2024, keep in mind the SAT is going to be fully digital.
 Check out our blog for articles on the pros and cons of the new SAT.

 For a detailed analysis, read the full article on our blog: ACT or SAT: Which Test is Better?

 There is no simple answer.
 Any college or university asking for standardized test scores will accept EITHER exam– no preference is given to one or the other.
 (You will find Texas historically was an SAT state while the ACT was more popular in the mid-west, but those are old divisions.)
 Some students will do better on one test than the other, but neither is easy.
 Most student have similar scores on the SAT and ACT.